CakeML/cakeml/how-to.md

 ---------------------

 Like SML and OCaml, CakeML includes a polymorphic equality test.
-However, the semantics of CakeML polymorphic equality test is differs from SML and OCaml.
-SML uses equality types to ensure that one cannot test between function closures.
+However, the semantics of CakeML polymorphic equality test differs from SML and OCaml.
+SML uses equality types to ensure that one cannot test equality of function closures.
 In contrast, OCaml raises an exception in case closures are part of the compared values.

 In CakeML, we did not want to have equality types, and we do not want to search for closures in pointer-equal values.
-For this reason, CakeML allows comparison of closure values: any closures are equal under the polymorphic equality test in CakeML.
+For this reason, CakeML allows comparison of closure values: all closures are equal under the polymorphic equality test in CakeML.

     fun plus2 n = n + 2;